-To quickly determine the health of your payment service alongside all of its dependencies, use New Relic Workloads.
-To assess customer satisfaction and funnel performance, use our site analyzer and customer journey apps.
-For deeper insight into the health of applications, websites, and mobile apps, use APM, Browser, and Mobile—all found within our Full-Stack Observability offering.
-Used independently, these products are purpose-built to help you determine “why” payments failed, making it easier to troubleshoot the issues and quickly improve your payment success rate.
+To quickly determine the health of your payment service alongside all of its dependencies, use workloads in New Relic.
+To assess customer satisfaction and funnel performance, use our browser analyzer and customer journey apps.
+For deeper insight into the health of applications, websites, and mobile apps, use APM, browser monitoring, and mobile monitoring—all within the New Relic observability platform.
+These insights help you determine possible reasons why payments failed, making it easier to troubleshoot the issues and quickly improve your payment success rate.

 Next, take a close look at your cart abandonment rate.
-How much of that is due to app performance problems versus other variables (such as issues with external payment providers or other third-party services)?
-With real-time performance dashboards powered by New Relic Insights, these questions can be answered right away and the problems quickly fixed.
+How much of that is due to app performance problems versus other variables, such as issues with external payment providers or other third-party services?
+With real-time performance dashboards powered by New Relic, you can answer these questions right away and fix problems quickly.

 You can test and plan for every scenario you can imagine, but you never know what real shoppers will do when the big day finally arrives.
-For example, you may expect shopper traffic to thin out around 2 a.m., but a popular promotion or performance issues with a competitor’s site could cause your site to be flooded with users until 3 a.m. or 4 a.m., which could cut into the window available to conduct routine housekeeping tasks.
+For example, you might expect shopper traffic to thin out around 2 am, but a popular promotion or performance issues with a competitor’s site could cause your site to be flooded with users until 3 am or 4 am, which could cut into the window available to conduct routine housekeeping tasks.

 During November and December, you want to continually assess KPIs and traffic trends to identify any opportunity for improvement.
 If it’s a choice between releasing that shiny new bit of functionality or fixing an underlying infrastructure problem that’s causing a half-second delay in response time, you probably want to save the value-add stuff for a quieter moment.

-Tip #10: Set yourself up for future success
+Tip #11: Set yourself up for future success.

 Just because you did everything right and enjoyed a successful Black Friday and Cyber Monday doesn’t mean your work is done.
 You still need to maximize the rest of the holiday shopping season—and take advantage of other big days throughout the year.